kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 - This offset indicates event position in the sequence.
 	- Events are alwasy consumed sequentially.
 	- Every time an event is read from the storage, the current offset moves forwards.
 	- After we processed several events and successfully stored them in the database, we write checkpoint to some persistent storage.
-If pr
+If `Processing Service` machine fails, it will be replaced with another machine, and this new machine will resume processing where the failed machine left off.
+	- This is a very important concept in stream processing
+##### Partitioning

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4ODk2MzMzOTksMjEyMTAwNzM3NCwtNj
-E4NDI1MTUxLC0xOTUyMjc0MDkyLC0xNzMwMTYyNjg0LC02NTkx
-Mjg5NzQsLTczMDgwNTI0NSwxNDE5MTg2NjMxLDcxMDA1OTY4OS
-w0NDY3NjIyNDEsMTM2OTQ1NzY0LC0xNTkwOTE1NDcwLC0xMzQ2
-MzM3ODk0LDQ2NDYzOTQ4M119
+eyJoaXN0b3J5IjpbMzE3NTk0MDQyLDIxMjEwMDczNzQsLTYxOD
+QyNTE1MSwtMTk1MjI3NDA5MiwtMTczMDE2MjY4NCwtNjU5MTI4
+OTc0LC03MzA4MDUyNDUsMTQxOTE4NjYzMSw3MTAwNTk2ODksND
+Q2NzYyMjQxLDEzNjk0NTc2NCwtMTU5MDkxNTQ3MCwtMTM0NjMz
+Nzg5NCw0NjQ2Mzk0ODNdfQ==
 -->